arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 For example, data in a HTML page can be displayed by using different ajax calls from the server.

-In that case while getting the data, We can show `loading..` template which can be reused in both places as shown below.
+In that case while getting the data, We can show `loading..` template which can be reused in multiple places as shown below.

 ```
 <div *ngIf="display; else elseTemplate">